-- 1. Global asset pricing and global equity arbitrage: Arbitrageurs take speculative positions in all stocks affected by the index, and risk is measured by the global covariance $\Sigma^G$ of dollar returns.
-The change in the risk premium on stock j is proportional to $[\Sigma^G(w^n w^o)]j$ , and the arbitrage risk is proxied by $[\Sigma^G\Sigma^G(w^n w^o)]j$ . - 2.
-Local asset pricing and local equity arbitrage: Arbitrageurs speculate only on the weight change in one local market.
-I can therefore define a restricted covariance matrix $\Sigma^L$ of equity returns that is obtained from $\Sigma^G$ by setting to zero all cross-country covariances.
-The change in the risk premium under complete market segmentation is proportional to $[\Sigma^L(w^n w^o)]j$ , and the arbitrage risk is proxied by $[\Sigma^L\Sigma^L(w^n w^o)]j$ .
+1. Global asset pricing and global equity arbitrage: Arbitrageurs take speculative positions in all stocks affected by the index, and risk is measured by the global covariance Σ^G of dollar returns.
+The change in the risk premium on stock j is proportional to $[\Sigma^G(w^n - w^o)]j$, and the arbitrage risk is proxied by $[\Sigma^G \Sigma^G(w^n - w^o)]j$.
+2. Local asset pricing and local equity arbitrage: Arbitrageurs speculate only on the weight change in one local market.
+I can therefore define a restricted covariance matrix Σ^L of equity returns that is obtained from Σ^G by setting to zero all cross-country covariances.
+The change in the risk premium under complete market segmentation is proportional to $[\Sigma^L(w^n - w^o)]j$, and the arbitrage risk is proxied by $[\Sigma^L \Sigma^L(w^n - w^o)]j$.

 Table 2 reports summary statistics of the risk premium changes and the corresponding arbitrage risk for different groups of stocks.
-Panels A and B describe the global and local risk premium change, respectively, while panels C and D provide summary statistics on global and local arbitrage risk.
+Panels A and B describe the global and local risk premium change, respectively, while Panels C and D provide summary statistics on global and local arbitrage risk.

-Equation (1) in Section 2.1 relates the premium changes $\Sigma(w^n - w^o)$ to corresponding beta changes.
-An economic interpretation of the magnitude of beta changes depends on the parameter $\vartheta$ , which represents the ratio of MSCI index capital to market benchmark capital and requires additional discussion.
+Equation (3) in Section 1.1 relates the premium changes $\Sigma(w^n - w^o)$ to corresponding beta changes.
+An economic interpretation of the magnitude of beta changes depends on the parameter θ , which represents the ratio of MSCI index capital to market benchmark capital and requires additional discussion.
 MSCI index capital may be defined narrowly as the index-tracking capital or, more broadly, as the capital that has the MSCI index as its performance benchmark and therefore maintains portfolio weights relatively close to the index.
 MSCI's own estimate of capital that is benchmarked to the index is more than \$3 trillion for the year 2000.
 The amount of capital in the market portfolio is more difficult to evaluate.
 An asset pricing model (like the CAPM model) should hold for unconstrained investors who are continuously optimizing their risk-return trade-off.
 A large share of institutional equity investments can be regarded as passively invested because it closely tracks performance benchmarks.
 Recall that passively invested capital does not count toward capital in the market portfolio; household capital, on the other hand, may be subject to behavioral investment biases or infrequent portfolio adjustment.
-Control-related equity holdings also play an important role, especially outside the United States (Kho, Stulz, and Warnock, 2009), and should further reduce the market benchmark capital.
-Generally, the smaller becomes the amount of market benchmark capital, the larger is the parameter $\vartheta$ and the more important becomes the beta change of the index revision.
+Control-related equity holdings also play an important role, especially outside the United States (Kho, Stulz, and Warnock 2009), and should further reduce the market benchmark capital.
+Generally, the smaller the amount of market benchmark capital, the larger the parameter θ and the more important becomes the beta change of the index revision.

 Some simple calculations show which particular parameter assumptions produce sizable beta changes and return effects.
 Assume, for example, that 10% of global equity capital stock (at \$36 trillion in 2000) counts as market benchmark capital.
-A MSCI index capital stock of \$3 trillion then yields a parameter $\theta = 0.83$ .
-The weekly market volatility of the global index is estimated as $\sigma_m^2 = w^{o'} \Sigma w^o = 0.936$ .
-The standard deviation for the term $[\Sigma^G (w^n - w^o)]j$ is given by 0.049 (see Table 2, panel A), which implies 0.044 (= $0.83 \times 0.049/0.936$ ) for the standard deviation of global beta changes.
+An MSCI index capital stock of \$3 trillion then yields a parameter $\vartheta = 0.83$.
+The weekly market return variance of the global index is estimated as $\sigma_m^2 = w^{o'} \Sigma w^o = 0.936$.
+The standard deviation (SD) for the term $[\Sigma^G (w^n - w^o)]j$ is given by 0.049 (see Table 2, Panel A), which implies 0.044 (= 0.83 × 0.049/0.936) for the SD of global beta changes.
 The average stock price effect can then be evaluated based on the discount rate variation for a growing perpetuity.
-If one assumes a 3% risk-free rate and an equity premium of 5%, then a beta change of 0.044 (relative to an initial beta of 1) produces a 2.75% (= $0.05 \times 0.044/0.08$ ) change in the discount factor and a $5.5\% \ (= -1 + (0.822 - 0.04)/(0.08 - 0.04))$ value change for a cash flow perpetuity growing at 4\%.
-This is economically significant and comes close to the observed return dispersion.
-These calculations show that the index change is likely to produce a sizable return effect if the MSCI index capital and the market benchmark capital are of similar magnitude.
-Conversely, observing significant return effects suggests that the amount of market benchmark capital may not exceed index capital by an order of magnitude.
+If one assumes a 3% risk-free rate and an equity premium of 5%, then a beta decrease of 0.044 (relative to an initial beta of 1)